SteveVanOpstal/uberall_api/doc/LocationsDataApi.md

 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //defaultApiClient.getAuthentication<ApiKeyAuth>('accessToken').apiKeyPrefix = 'Bearer';

-final api_instance = LocationsDataApi();
+final api = Openapi().getLocationsDataApi();
-final businessId = /api/locations?businessId=123&businessId=456; // String | Only return locations in the business identified by businessId.
-Allowed multiple businessIds final businessIds = []; // List<String> | Returns all locations associated with multiple business ids final cities = []; // List<String> | Get locations in the requested cities final classification = classification_example; // String | Possible values: REQUIRED, BASIC, ADVANCED, BONUS and COMPLETE final countries = []; // List<String> | Get locations in the requested country
+final String businessId = /api/locations?businessId=123&businessId=456; // String | Only return locations in the business identified by businessId.
+Allowed multiple businessIds final BuiltList<String> businessIds = ; // BuiltList<String> | Returns all locations associated with multiple business ids final BuiltList<String> cities = ; // BuiltList<String> | Get locations in the requested cities
+final String classification = classification_example; // String | Possible values: REQUIRED, BASIC, ADVANCED, BONUS and COMPLETE final BuiltList<String> countries = ; // BuiltList<String> | Get locations in the requested country
-final endDateMax = 2020-02-05T12:18:12.000+01:00; // DateTime | Only locations with an endDate less than or equal to endDateMax will be returned final endDateMin = 2018-02-05T12:18:12.000+01:00; // DateTime | Only locations with an endDate greater than or equal to endDateMin will be returned. final excludedLocationIds = [excludedLocationIds=20&excludedLocationIds=21 for multiple locations]; // List<String> | List of locationIds that should be excluded from the result final facebookStatus = facebookStatus_example; // String | Possible values: CONNECTED, NOT_CONNECTED final fieldMask = fieldMask=city&fieldMask=zip; // String | Possible fieldMask options ( 'id', 'name', 'identifier', 'street', 'streetNo', 'streetAndNumber', 'addressExtra', 'zip', 'city', 'province',                                 'lat', 'lng', 'addressDisplay', 'phone', 'fax', 'cellPhone', 'website', 'email', 'legalIdent', 'taxNumber', 'descriptionShort', 'descriptionLong', 'imprint',                                 'openingHoursNotes', 'status','firstSyncStarted', 'lastSyncStarted', 'autoSync', 'locationSyncable', 'businessId', 'googleInsights', 'labels') final googleStatus = googleStatus_example; // String | Possible values: VERIFIED (the Google listing is verified and fully managed by us),                             VERIFICATION_STARTED (a verification pin has been requested for the Google listing),                             VERIFICATION_NOT_STARTED (the verification process has not been start for the Google listing),                             NOT_CONNECTED (there is no Google account connected for the listing),                             VERIFIED_BY_THIRD_PARTY (there is a verified listing on Google but we do not manage it) final groupIds = []; // List<String> | The groupId to which the location belongs final groups = []; // List<String> | The name of the group to which the location belongs final identifier = identifier_example; // String | Only return one location (per business) based on your internal identification system final labels = []; // List<String> | Only return locations that contain at least one of the given labels final locationIds = [?locationIds=20&locationIds=22 for multiple locations]; // List<String> | Only return locations identified by ids listed in locationIds final max = 789; // int | Used for pagination.
+final DateTime endDateMax = 2020-02-05T12:18:12.000+01:00; // DateTime | Only locations with an endDate less than or equal to endDateMax will be returned final DateTime endDateMin = 2018-02-05T12:18:12.000+01:00; // DateTime | Only locations with an endDate greater than or equal to endDateMin will be returned. final BuiltList<String> excludedLocationIds = excludedLocationIds=20&excludedLocationIds=21 for multiple locations; // BuiltList<String> | List of locationIds that should be excluded from the result final String facebookStatus = facebookStatus_example; // String | Possible values: CONNECTED, NOT_CONNECTED final String fieldMask = fieldMask=city&fieldMask=zip; // String | Possible fieldMask options ( 'id', 'name', 'identifier', 'street', 'streetNo', 'streetAndNumber', 'addressExtra', 'zip', 'city', 'province',                                 'lat', 'lng', 'addressDisplay', 'phone', 'fax', 'cellPhone', 'website', 'email', 'legalIdent', 'taxNumber', 'descriptionShort', 'descriptionLong', 'imprint',                                 'openingHoursNotes', 'status','firstSyncStarted', 'lastSyncStarted', 'autoSync', 'locationSyncable', 'businessId', 'googleInsights', 'labels') final String googleStatus = googleStatus_example; // String | Possible values: VERIFIED (the Google listing is verified and fully managed by us),                             VERIFICATION_STARTED (a verification pin has been requested for the Google listing),                             VERIFICATION_NOT_STARTED (the verification process has not been start for the Google listing),                             NOT_CONNECTED (there is no Google account connected for the listing),                             VERIFIED_BY_THIRD_PARTY (there is a verified listing on Google but we do not manage it) final BuiltList<String> groupIds = ; // BuiltList<String> | The groupId to which the location belongs final BuiltList<String> groups = ; // BuiltList<String> | The name of the group to which the location belongs final String identifier = identifier_example; // String | Only return one location (per business) based on your internal identification system final BuiltList<String> labels = ; // BuiltList<String> | Only return locations that contain at least one of the given labels final BuiltList<String> locationIds = ?locationIds=20&locationIds=22 for multiple locations; // BuiltList<String> | Only return locations identified by ids listed in locationIds final int max = 789; // int | Used for pagination.
 Maximum number of results per page.
-Default: 50 (Without a defined FieldMask the maximum number of results is 50.) final missingDirectoryField = []; // List<String> | Only return locations that have no value for the given field final needsReview = true; // bool | If set to true, only return locations with faulty data in need of review.
-Default: false. final offset = 789; // int | Offset used for pagination.
-Default: 0 final order = order_example; // String | use asc for ascending sort or desc for descending sort final postcodes = []; // List<String> | Get locations in the requested post / zip codes final provinces = []; // List<String> | Get locations in the requested province / state final query = Berlin; // String | Filter by name, zip, street, city, label final queryFields = []; // List<String> | The fields that will be searched to contain the value provided in the 'query' query parameter. final selectAll = true; // bool | Setting selectAll to true allows finding ALL locations for any given businessId, locationIds and labels.
-In other words these fields are OR joined. final sort = sort_example; // String | The location property to sort by (ascending unless order is specified).
-One of name, street, streetNo, zip, city, phone, cellphone, fax, website, email, lastSyncStarted, country final status = status_example; // String | Filter by locations status.
-One of ACTIVE, INACTIVE, CANCELLED final syncNeeded = true; // bool | If set to true, filter locations that have been updated but did not start a sync yet final syncStarted = true; // bool | If set to true, filter locations that started a sync.
-If set to false, filter locations that never synced final temporarilyClosed = true; // bool | Filter for locations that are currently set to temporarily closed (True) or are not temporarily closed (False) final body = Object(); // Object |
+Default: 50 (Without a defined FieldMask the maximum number of results is 50.) final BuiltList<String> missingDirectoryField = ; // BuiltList<String> | Only return locations that have no value for the given field final bool needsReview = true; // bool | If set to true, only return locations with faulty data in need of review.
+Default: false. final int offset = 789; // int | Offset used for pagination.
+Default: 0 final String order = order_example; // String | use asc for ascending sort or desc for descending sort final BuiltList<String> postcodes = ; // BuiltList<String> | Get locations in the requested post / zip codes final BuiltList<String> provinces = ; // BuiltList<String> | Get locations in the requested province / state final String query = Berlin; // String | Filter by name, zip, street, city, label final BuiltList<String> queryFields = ; // BuiltList<String> | The fields that will be searched to contain the value provided in the 'query' query parameter. final bool selectAll = true; // bool | Setting selectAll to true allows finding ALL locations for any given businessId, locationIds and labels.
+In other words these fields are OR joined. final String sort = sort_example; // String | The location property to sort by (ascending unless order is specified).
+One of name, street, streetNo, zip, city, phone, cellphone, fax, website, email, lastSyncStarted, country final String status = status_example; // String | Filter by locations status.
+One of ACTIVE, INACTIVE, CANCELLED final bool syncNeeded = true; // bool | If set to true, filter locations that have been updated but did not start a sync yet final bool syncStarted = true; // bool | If set to true, filter locations that started a sync.
+If set to false, filter locations that never synced final bool temporarilyClosed = true; // bool | Filter for locations that are currently set to temporarily closed (True) or are not temporarily closed (False) final JsonObject body = Object; // JsonObject |

 try {
-    final result = api_instance.getLocations(businessId, businessIds, cities, classification, countries, endDateMax, endDateMin, excludedLocationIds, facebookStatus, fieldMask, googleStatus, groupIds, groups, identifier, labels, locationIds, max, missingDirectoryField, needsReview, offset, order, postcodes, provinces, query, queryFields, selectAll, sort, status, syncNeeded, syncStarted, temporarilyClosed, body);
+    final response = api.getLocations(businessId, businessIds, cities, classification, countries, endDateMax, endDateMin, excludedLocationIds, facebookStatus, fieldMask, googleStatus, groupIds, groups, identifier, labels, locationIds, max, missingDirectoryField, needsReview, offset, order, postcodes, provinces, query, queryFields, selectAll, sort, status, syncNeeded, syncStarted, temporarilyClosed, body);
-    print(result);
+    print(response);
-} catch (e) {
+} catch on DioException (e) {
     print('Exception when calling LocationsDataApi->getLocations: $e\n');
 }
 ```